Mararit language

-The Mararit language is a Taman language spoken in eastern Chad.
+The Mararit language is a Taman language of the Eastern Sudanic branch spoken in eastern Chad and western Sudan.
 There are two dialects, Ibiri and Abou Charib, which Blench (2006) counts as distinct languages.
-The majority speak the Abou Charid.
+The majority speak the Abou Charib dialect.
+Mararit is reportedly not mutually intelligible with Tama and Sungor despite being part of the same Taman language group.

 Mararit people live in Argid Mararit, Abid Mararit, Wadah area, Donkey Kuma, Sani Kiro, in North Darfur State; in Silala area in South Darfur State and in Gienena province in West Darfur State.
 The Talgai, Mirakawi, Wilkawi, and Tirgawi are tribes of the Mararit people.

 Dialects

 There are three dialects according to Rilly (2010:175):